-- Core has no dependencies, and the other components depend on Core - Slic optionally depends on Lumberjack - Slam, Spin, Primal, Mint, Quest, and Sidre depend on Slic - Mint optionally depends on Sidre - Quest depends on Slam, Spin, Primal, and Mint - Inlet depends on Sidre, and Slic
+- Core has no dependencies and the other components depend on Core - Slic optionally depends on Lumberjack - Slam, Spin, Primal, Mint, Quest, and Sidre depend on Slic - Mint optionally depends on Sidre - Quest depends on Slam, Spin, Primal, and Mint - Inlet depends on Sidre, Slic, and Primal

-The figure below summarizes the dependencies between the components.
+The figure below summarizes these dependencies.
 Solid links indicate hard dependencies; dashed links indicate optional dependencies.